10 Budget-Friendly Cleaning Tips for Your Home

 6. Buy Microfiber Cloths

 • Microfiber cloths are a low-cost, revolutionary purchase.
-They gather dust and dirt much better than paper towels.
+They absorb dust and dirt more effectively than paper towels.

 • Unlike paper towels, they can be washed and reused multiple times.